-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 1 tbsp maple syrup
+- 1 tablespoon maple syrup

-- 1 tbsp balsamic vinegar
+- 1 tablespoon balsamic vinegar

 - sea salt optional

-Preheat the oven to 180°C (fan)/200°C/gas mark 6.
+- Preheat the oven to 180°C (fan)/200°C/gas mark 6.

-Wash the carrots and parsnips.
+- Wash the carrots and parsnips.
 Baby carrots and parsnips don’t really need to be peeled but you can if you prefer.

-Cut the parsnips in half and place them in a roasting tin.
+- Cut the parsnips in half and place them in a roasting tin.
 Add the baby carrots.

-Mix the olive oil, maple syrup and balsamic vinegar together and drizzle over the vegetables.
+- Mix the olive oil, maple syrup and balsamic vinegar together and drizzle over the vegetables.

-Place in the centre of the oven and roast for 60 minutes, stirring after 20 and 40 minutes until soft.
+- Place in the centre of the oven and roast for 60 minutes, stirring after 20 and 40 minutes until soft.

 Pin balsamic roasted carrots and parsnips for later